-- 1. Determine the annual energy consumption allowance by modelling a reference building, i.e. a Deemed-to-Satisfy complying building based on the criteria in JV3(b). - 2.
-Calculate the theoretical annual energy consumption of the proposed Alternative Solution using the criteria in Specification JV. - 3.
-Calculate the theoretical annual energy consumption of the proposed Alternative Solution, using the operational criteria in Specification JV, with the services modelled as if they were the same as that of the reference building. - 4.
+- 1. Determine the annual energy consumption allowance by modelling a reference building, i.e. a Deemed-to-Satisfy complying building based on the criteria in JV3(d). - 2.
+Calculate the theoretical annual energy consumption of the proposed Alternative Solution using either the subject building's criteria or that in Specification JV. - 3.
+Calculate the theoretical annual energy consumption of the proposed Alternative Solution, with the services modelled as if they were the same as that of the reference building. - 4.
 Compare the theoretical annual energy consumption calculated in steps 2 and 3 to the annual energy consumption allowance calculated in step 1 to ensure that in both cases, the annual energy consumption is not more than that allowed.